 In addition, any non-employee director initially appointed or elected to our board of directors after January 1, 2011, shall be eligible to receive an "inducement option" and a "pro-rated annual option."
 The inducement option shall entitle the director to purchase up to such number of shares of our common stock as is equal the "new director allocated amount," which shall be the product of 0.0396% multiplied by the number of shares of our common stock outstanding as of the date of the director's initial appointment or election to our board of directors.
-The pro-rated annual option shall entitle the director to purchase up to such number of share of our common stock as is equal to (A) the quotient of the new director allocated amount, divided by 12, multiplied by (B) the number of full 30-day periods between the new director's date of appointment or election and the date of our next annual meeting of stockholders (or, if, on the new director's date of appointment or election).
+The pro-rated annual option shall entitle the director to purchase up to such number of share of our common stock as is equal to (A) the quotient of the new director allocated amount, divided by 12, multiplied by (B) the number of full 30-day periods between the new director's date of appointment or election and the date of our next annual meeting of stockholders (or, if, on the new director's date of appointment or election, the date of our next annual meeting of stockholders has not been set, the one-year anniversary of the new director's date of appointment or election).
 Each inducement option shall vest and become exercisable in 36 substantially equal monthly installments of 1/36th of the shares subject to the option at the end of each successive month following the date of the director's initial appointment or election to our board of directors, subject to the director's continuing service (as defined in the 2008 Omnibus Incentive Plan or any amendment or restatement thereof).
-Each pro-rated annual option shall vest and become exercisable in such number of substantially equal monthly installments as is equal to the number of full 30-day periods between the director's initial appointment or election to our board of directors, subject to the director's continuing service (as defined in the 2008 Omnibus Incentive Plan or any amendment or restatement thereof).
-Each pro-rated annual option shall vest and become exercisable in such number of substantially equal monthly installments as is equal to the number of full 30-day periods between the director's initial appointment or election to our board of directors a
+Each pro-rated annual option shall vest and become exercisable in such number of substantially equal monthly installments as is equal to the number of full 30-day periods between the director's initial appointment or election to our board of directors and the date of the next annual meeting of our stockholders.

-Each stock option granted under the 2011 director compensation policy shall be granted under our 2008 Omnibus Incentive Plan or any amendment or restatement thereof, shall have an exercise price per share equal to the fair market value (as defined in the 2008 Omnibus Incentive Plan or any amendment or restatement thereof) of a share of our common stock on the date the option is granted, and shall have a term equal to the shorter of (i) ten years from the date the option is granted and (ii) three years from the date such nonemployee director ceases to provide services (as defined in the 2008 Omnibus Incentive Plan or any amendment or restatement thereof) to us for any reason other than such director's death or disability.
+Each stock option granted under the 2011 director compensation policy shall be granted under our 2008 Omnibus Incentive Plan or any amendment or restatement thereof, shall have an exercise price per share equal to the fair market value (as defined in the 2008 Omnibus Incentive Plan or any amendment or restatement thereof) of a share of our common stock on the date the option is granted, and shall have a term equal to the shorter of (i) ten years from the date the option is granted and (ii) three years from the date such non-employee director ceases to provide services (as defined in the 2008 Omnibus Incentive Plan or any amendment or restatement thereof) to us for any reason other than such director's death or disability.
 In addition, in the event of a change of control of the Company, each stock option will vest and become exercisable on the day prior to the date of the change in control if the director is then providing services (as defined in the 2008 Omnibus Incentive Plan or any amendment or restatement thereof), and each option will terminate on the date of the change in control to the extent not exercised.